Phonics: Norway

 Norwegian is Norway's main language and English is taught beginning in grade one.
 Children enter first grade in August of the year they turn age 6.
 The majority of students are enrolled in public (government-owned) schools as opposed to private schools.

 In the Norwegian curriculum, basic skills include "decoding and comprehension of simple texts" (i.e. phonics).
 At the end of grade two students are expected to demonstrate an understanding of the relationship between "speech sound and letter".

-In 2016, amongst 50 countries, Norway achieved the 8th highest score in Reading Literacy for fourth graders according to the Progress in International Reading Literacy Study (PIRLS), and 20th out of 78 for 15-year-olds in PISA 2018.
+In 2016, amongst 50 countries, Norway achieved the 8th highest score in Reading Literacy for students in their fourth year of school according to the Progress in International Reading Literacy Study (PIRLS), and 20th out of 78 for 15-year-olds in PISA 2018.